 Click here for the datasheet for the Phaedrus Audio 6D-H3 Electronic TubeTM.

-Contact firstname.lastname@example.org for information on general availability of the Phædrus Audio 6D-H3 Electronic TubeTM.
+Contact email@example.com for information about the Phædrus Audio 6D-H3 Electronic TubeTM.

 Address all mail to firstname.lastname@example.org